TauanMartins/QuizGameBackend/README.md

 ## To Run this application in Docker

-First you will need to have Docker and Composer installed.
+First you will need to have Docker and Docker-compose installed.
 So if you are running Linux, run these commands first:
 - "sudo apt update && apt upgrade -y"
 - "sudo apt install docker docker-compose"
-- "sudo apt install composer"
-- "sudo apt install php8.1-dom php8.1-xml php8.1-curl"
+- Edit etc/sudoers and include "user ALL=(ALL) NOPASSWD: /bin/rm -rf /tmp/QuizGameBackend" if you want a automated pipeline. (replace user to your user)

 And finally, let's build:
 - Clone this project to your EC2 machine for example